ZoneMinder/zoneminder/README.txt

 ascending meaning oldest first which is opposite to the previous default and you will need to update these options to retain the previous behaviour.
-Note also that this ordering applies only to event lists and not the 'last x events' in the watch window which are still newest first. o    FIX - A curious problem with logging in on PHP 4.4 has now been fixed.
+Note also that this ordering applies only to event lists and not the `last x events' in the watch window which are still newest first. o    FIX - A curious problem with logging in on PHP 4.4 has now been fixed.